tosfeathers/Hims-weight-loss-scraper/README.md

 The second section defines the patient_info dictionary.
 A list of dictionaries (representing different patients) can be passed through the scraper using a for loop.
 Changing an item in the dictionary changes the answer that will be selected on the respective page of the intake form.

-The third section opens a headful Playwright browswer, runs the scraper, and closes the browser.
+The third section opens a headful Playwright browser, runs the scraper, and closes the browser.